This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Projects

-The Left menu contains a link to the Projects page.
-This page contains information related to the projects currently deployed on the Convertigo Server.
+The left menu contains a link to the Projects page.
+This page contains information related to projects currently deployed on the Convertigo Server.

-This section introduces the Projects page and details the different following elements:
+This section introduces the Projects page and its main operations:

 Projects page

-The Projects page displays in the Projects table all the deployed projects on the Convertigo Server
+The Projects page displays all deployed projects and available actions.

 Figure: Administration Console Projects page